Getting startedSave money with solar energy

 • Permitting service costs

 As you can see, there are a lot of things to take into account.
-So, do keep all your receipts from the very beginning of your solar installation project.
+So, do keep all your receipts from the very beginning of your installation project.
 Like any tax incentive, the Federal Solar Tax Credit requires a paper trail.
 Don't worry, this paper work won't be in vain: the more solar-related expenses you can prove, the larger your credit will be.

 Owner?
 Here's your tax credit

 Generally, the majority of solar system owners are eligible to claim the ITC.
-The key word here is owner: It is crucial that you own the solar PV system (i.e. you purchased it with cash or through financing but you are neither leasing nor are in an arrangement to purchase electricity produced by a system you do not own).
+The key word here is owner: It is crucial that you own the PV system (i.e. you purchased it with cash or through financing but you are neither leasing nor are in an arrangement to purchase electricity produced by a system you do not own).

 Here are some other facts regarding the Federal Tax Credit eligibility: